AndyM10/DnDAI/README.md

 This repo contains the source code the for the website [DnDAI](https://dnd-ai-pi.vercel.app/).
 This is built using NextJS (version 13) and typescript.

 Other technologies include tailwindcss (DaisyUi), Zod and Supabase.
+For Supabase access message Andrew.

 ## Getting Started